SonicTHI/SaveOurShip2Experimental/README.md

 * **Tons of minor adjustments, balance changes and bugfixes.**

 * **Extendability:** while not perfect it is now easier to mod in new types of ship buildings or adding EVA functionality to other mods.
+A navy system has also ben added so modders can add factions with their own pawns, ships and colors.

 * **Creation kit:** now includes new tools for fleet and blueprint creation as well as improvements to existing ones.